 THE IMPORTANCE OF NEUROPSYCHOLOGICAL EVALUATIONS

 Neuropsychological evaluations are an essential tool for understanding how a child's brain is developing and how they are functioning in areas such as attention, memory, language, and problem-solving.
-Our neuropsychological testing for kids, teens, and young adults provides a comprehensive understanding of a child's cognitive, emotional, and behavioral functioning.
-At Whole Child Neurodevelopment Group, we strive to provide the highest quality neuropsychological evaluation and testing services to help children and young adults reach their full potential.
+Our neuropsychological testing for children, teens, and young adults provides a comprehensive understanding of a child's cognitive, emotional, and behavioral functioning.
+At Whole Child Neurodevelopment Group, we strive to provide the highest quality testing services and neuropsychological evaluations for children and young adults to help them reach their full potential.

 Gifted testing includes the administration of an IQ test, individualized summary reports, and providing feedback to parents.
 IQ testing may be needed to determine the eligibility for gifted education programs.
 Dr. McDonald uses the Wechsler system of instruments (WPPSI-IV or WISC-V depending on age), the most widely used assessment tools for measuring a child’s intellectual abilities.